30 Day Challenges

 - Quick energy drain.
 Causes spikes in blood sugar.

-- Risk of damage to blood vessels in Kidney, tooth demineralization, added uric acid levels in the body and impaired memory among others.
+- Risk of damage to blood vessels in the kidney and tooth, demineralization, added uric acid levels in the body and impaired memory among

 According to the American Heart Association, men should consume no more than 9 teaspoons or 150 calories a day of added sugar and limitation for women is 6 teaspoons or 100 calories per day.
 Do we consume within the limit?
 Most of us don’t and I was crossing the mark way above.